 Managing agent

 Other partners role

 Energy Savings Total Fuel Standardised Energy Savings (GWh) Cost Effectiveness (p/kWh) Total Annual Carbon Saving (tC/a) Total Lifetime Carbon Saving (t/C)

 Funds to be made available from NISEP (£) (>20%)

 Total Measures Subsidies (£)

 Applicant Indirect Costs (£) Detailed Breakdown i.e. £ Marketing, £ Grant Admin, £ Per Survey % of NISEP Fund ding

 Total Scheme Cost (£)

 Forecast Profile of Spend.
 E.G. 25% by June, 50% by Sept, 75% by Dec

-Have you submitted this or a similar schem e in previous year s YesNo
+Have you submitted this or a similar schem e in previous years s YesNo

-If yes was the scheme su ccessful Yes N lo
+If yes was the scheme su iccessful Yes N lo

-If no please give reasons .
+If no please give reasons :

-Will this scheme be reported compliance with the Direction iciency and Energy
+Will this scheme be reported to DETI, by the Applicant or any Scheme Partners, with respect to compliance with the Directive 2006/32/EC on Energy End Use, Efficiency and Energy Services?
+Yes No

 Additional Comments

-Submitted by the best of
+Submitted by

-I agree that the information on contained in thi s submission is to tne best of my kr lowledge true.
+I agree that the information on contained in thi s submission is to the best of my kn owledge true,